SteveHuntsman/MagnitudeHomology/README.md

 Unless otherwise specified, all files here are copyright (c) 2023, Steve Huntsman.
 All rights reserved.

-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Unless otherwise specified, this work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to